 Growth Trends for Related Jobs

-- If you are applying for a position where you will actively engage customers, your potential employer will be looking for candidates that are attentive to customer needs.
+- If you are applying for a position where you will actively engage customers, your potential employer will be looking for candidates that are attentive to customer needs and are customer focused.

 - Employees that complain about problems are common, so a potential employee who is solutions oriented is highly desirable.

-- When you express your desire to accomplish company goals, instead of just personal goals, you are perceived as a candidate that can grow and develop.
+- When you express your desire to accomplish company goals, instead of only personal goals, you are perceived as a candidate that can grow and develop.

-Willingness to Learn
+4. Willingness to Learn

-Candidates who have a foundation of experience and knowledge regarding a position, are important to any company.
-However, companies always favor potential employees who are anxious to build on that foundation.
+- Candidates who have a foundation of experience and knowledge regarding a position, are important to any company.
+However, companies favor potential employees who are anxious to build on that foundation.